 January 24, 2023

-If you catch a cold, that probably spells the sniffles, possibly a fever, body aches, and just generally being under the weather.
 You should feel better in one to two weeks.
 In the meantime, there are a number of nasal drops and sprays, mild pain relievers and cough and cold medications that might help with your symptoms.
 Ask our pharmacist about over-the-counter options that may be right for you.

 Adult cough and cold